Mezzky/pokemon-app/README.md

 # Pokemon App

-This website is give you Information about Pokemon an d s o o n w i l l b e Game of Pokemon, Currently, two official features are available:
+This website is give you Information about Pokemon and s o o n w i l l b e Game of Pokemon, Currently, two official features are available:

 - Pokedex